Dinesh-3114/TRAFFIC-E-CHALLAN-APP/README.md

 1. Install Java Development Kit (JDK) and Android Studio.
 2. Clone the repository and open it in Android Studio.
 3. Install necessary dependencies.
 4. Run the application on an Android device or emulator.

 Expected Output
 Traffic officers can issue and store challans digitally, and violators receive notifications instantly.

 Future Enhancements
 Integration with online payment gateways.
 Enhanced analytics for better traffic management.
-Addition of a QR code scanning system for quick verification.

 Contributor
 B. Dhinesh Reddy